Pet Care Home

 Description

-The Red Tail Barracuda has an elongated body and a mouth full of needle sharp teeth that are usually visible.
-The body color is an iridescent silvery-gold becoming whitish on the belly.
-The fins are transparent, sometimes displaying an orange gold tint.
+The Red Tail Barracuda has a slender, elongated pike-shaped body and a mouth full of needle-sharp teeth that are usually visible.
+It can get up to just about 11 inches (27 cm) and has a lifespan of 8 to 10 years.
+The body color is an iridescent, silvery-gold with a whitish area on the belly.
+The fins are transparent, sometimes displaying an orange-gold tint.
 The forked tail fin is a more colorful red with a large black spot at the base.
+Sometimes a black horizontal line develops, running from the eye to the tail spot.

 Fish Keeping Difficulty